ducaale/university-management-app/readme.md

 ```

 ###Running the program
-running this command will start server at port 8080
+running this command will start server at port 8000
 ```
 php artisan serve
 ```
 ###using the program
-user name: bcs1-12
+-user name: bcs1-12
-password:secret
+-password:secret